There are plenty of social media sites for photographers out there, and they all differ in the services they offer.

 Unlike other social media sites, Pinterest doesn’t focus on how many likes you get.
 Instead, it showcases photographers to potential clients through backlinks.

 When you post your photos on the platform, you lead other users to your website and discover the services you offer.

-It’s also an excellent way for you to find inspiration and get a glimpse of the newest trends in the industry.
+It’s also a great way for you to find inspiration and get a glimpse of the newest trends in the industry.

-Want a platform that lets you tell stories behind your images?
-Exposure is one of the best websites for photographers for mixing photos with text.
+Want a platform that lets you tell stories behind your photography?
+Exposure is one of the best platforms for photographers for mixing photos with text.

 Reading stories on Exposure almost feels like browsing through an online magazine.
 The pictures are big, and the fonts are easy on the eyes.
 The layout doesn’t only look clean, but it also appears professional.

 If the captions on Instagram don’t please you, then get on Exposure to tell the longer version of your story.

 The free version of Exposure lets you post up to three stories.
 But if you want to unlock the rest of the features, you’ll need to choose a monthly or yearly subscription.